How to Make Homemade Country Wines

 How to Make A Country Wine

-Now that you’ve determined your ingredients and you’ve got your supplies, you’re ready to get started!
+Now that you’ve determined your ingredients and your supplies, you’re ready to start!
 This basic winemaking process is a great place to start for a beginner.
-Once you’ve been making wine a while, you’ll find that there are many advanced techniques you can incorporate into your brewing.

 For now, start with these six steps: